The Hidden Treasures of Belize

 When to Go

-Belize has two seasons: the rainy season from August to January, and the dry season from February to July.
-Toledo is the most fertile and lush district in Belize, with the highest amount of rainfall, and a slightly shorter dry season from February through May.
-The best time to visit southern Belize is from January through March, when rainfall lightens up, and the temperatures are still pleasant.
-It can get very hot from March to May, before the onset of the rainy season.
+Belize has two seasons: the rainy season from August to January and the dry season from February to July.
+Toledo is the most fertile and lush district in Belize, with the highest rainfall and a slightly shorter dry season from February through May.
+The best time to visit southern Belize is from January through March when rainfall lightens up and the temperatures are still pleasant.
+It can get sweltering from March to May, before the onset of the rainy season.

-Each of the villages in the guesthouse program has its own special festivities and celebrations.
-You might want to plan your stay around one of these major festivals: The biggest celebration for the Garífuna people is Nov 19, Garífuna Settlement Day, when many Garífuna communities celebrate the arrival of their ancestors in Belize, with traditional costumes, music, dance, and food.
-San Antonio, the largest Mayan village in Toledo district, is known for the St. Luis or Deer Dance festival, held every year in August, which is celebrated with dances, music, and traditional costumes.
+Each village in the guesthouse program has its own special festivities and celebrations.
+You might want to plan your stay around one of these major festivals: The most significant celebration for the Garífuna people is Nov 19, Garífuna Settlement Day, when many Garífuna communities celebrate the arrival of their ancestors in Belize, with traditional costumes, music, dance, and food.
+San Antonio, the largest Mayan village in the Toledo district, is known for the St. Luis or Deer Dance festival, held annually in August and celebrated with dances, music, and traditional costumes.
 All Saint's Day and All Souls Day in early November, although Catholic holidays are also important celebrations for the Mayans, who honor their ancestors with music, dance, and ceremonies.

 Entry and Exit Requirements

-Citizens of North America and Europe can enter Belize with a valid passport, for up to 30 days.
+Citizens of North America and Europe can enter Belize with a valid passport for up to 30 days.
 No visa is necessary.
-There is a conservation fee of BZ $ 7.50, charged to foreign visitors when leaving the country, which is used for the conservation and protection of the environment.
+A conservation fee of BZ $7.50 is charged to foreign visitors, who stay more than 24 hours, when leaving the country — which is used for the conservation and protection of the environment.